 Change the sub-clause as follows (Track changes ON)

 A Secured Compact frame is used to cryptographically protect another Compact frame.
 Only those Compact frames used within a ranging block structure are eligible for security, while those used outside the ranging block structure are not eligible for security.
 These are listed in Table 23 and Table 24 respectively.
 The Secured Compact frame itself shall not be iteratively/recursively secured in another Secured Compact frame.
+The security of Vendor Specific Compact frames is left to individual vendors/organisations to define and manage and is outside of the scope of this standard.

 …